steffann/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   Associate a tag named ``name`` with a value of ``value`` to this query, that will be passed on to the response.
   Subsequent rules are processed after this action.
+  This function will not overwrite an existing tag.
+If the tag already exists it will keep its original value.
   Note that this function was called :func:`TagAction` before 1.6.0.

   :param string name: The name of the tag to set